tylermumford/tylermumford.com/content/post/the-wrong-way-to-avoid-xml.md

 +++
-title = "The Wrong Way to Avoid XML" date = 2023-01-31T01:46:00-07:00
+title = "Microsoft's XML Misstep" date = 2023-01-31T01:46:00-07:00
 Description = "Instead of using GUIs to edit XML, use JSON instead"
 +++

+(This post was originally titled "The Wrong Way to Avoid XML.")

 I'm a newcomer to Visual Studio, and at work, I use it to develop projects written in both .NET Framework and newer .NET versions.
 Occasionally, when I